 The College of Psychologists of New Brunswick (CPNB) is the governing body for Psychologists in New Brunswick.
 In this capacity, CPNB is responsible for investigating and addressing complaints against Psychologists.

 Psychologists may be disciplined for engaging in practice that falls below acceptable minimum standards for the profession, or for conduct which constitutes professional misconduct, conduct unbecoming of a member, or dishonesty.

-The Rules of Conduct under The Code of Conduct of the College of Psychologists of NB provide that psychologists are not to engage in sexual intimacies with current clients, and in some instances former clients, or with individuals they know to be close relatives, guardians, or significant others of current clients.
-For further details please refer to section III.8.
-Sexual relationships (rule #8) on page 7 of the Code of Conduct of the College of Psychologists of NB.
+The Rules of Conduct under The Code of Conduct of the College of Psychologists of NB provide that psychologists are not to engage in romantic or sexual relationships with current clients, and in some instances former clients, or with individuals they know to be close relatives, guardians, or significant others of current clients.
+For further details please refer to section III.9.
+Romantic or sexual relationships of the Code of Conduct of the College of Psychologists of NB.

 Lodging a Complaint